Best places to shop vintage in Northants

 The Furrow, The Plough, Everdon

-Save this one for later when the pub re-opens, it’s a fantastic stone barn tucked behind the Plough in Everdon (which is a pretty special pub, btw), but sadly they are currently still closed except for takeaways due to the dreaded C-word.
+Save this one for later when the pub re-opens, it’s a fantastic stone barn tucked behind the Plough in Everdon (which is a pretty special pub, btw), but sadly they are currently still closed due to the dreaded C-word.
 Nonetheless, this place is a joy for anyone who loves a good rummage, you’ll almost certainly find a china tea set just like the one your Granny had, a painted wooden chair, or a stately union flag.

 There are over 200 dealers in this fabulous emporium and you’ll find experts here who know what they’re talking about, so it’s perfect if you’re after something specific.
 From antique jewellery and silverware to furniture and rugs and a fabulous range of retro and kitsch including taxidermy and collectable kitchenalia, you can easily loose yourself in here.

 These are actually two businesses but, as they’re in the same building at the utterly fabulous, Grade II listed Royal Ordnance Depot, you can visit both together and spend many a happy hour foraging for treasure.
 Vintique is great for vinyl, clothes and accessories, whilst Emporium is the place for big items of furniture and reclaimed architectural thingumies (technical term).

 Another one in Weedon, this one is a labyrinth of rooms and floors where you can probably get anything you can think of from carved African masks and costume jewellery to Ercol chairs, Arts and Crafts wardrobes and Edwardian stained glass windows.